 BEAR SANCTUARY Ninh Binh

 Cuc Phuong - Bai Dinh road, Ky Phu commune

 Nho Quan district, Ninh Binh province, Vietnam

 Visit the BEAR SANCTUARY Ninh Binh website: www.bearsanctuary-ninhbinh.org

 Situation in Vietnam

 Even though the production of bear bile and trading in bear products are forbidden by law in Vietnam, bear bile farming and illegal bile extraction still take place.
-The Vietnamese government has taken firm legislative steps to end bear farming in Vietnam, however, there are still approximately 800 so-called 'bile bears' – mainly Asiatic black bears (Ursus thibetanus) – living in deplorable conditions on more than 250 bear farms.
+The Vietnamese government has taken firm legislative steps to end bear farming in Vietnam, however, there are still so-called 'bile bears' – mainly Asiatic black bears (Ursus thibetanus) – living in deplorable conditions on bear farms.
 These animals suffer in tiny metal cages, spending their days in an almost vegetative state, half-starved and dehydrated.
 With the newly built BEAR SANCTUARY Ninh Binh, FOUR PAWS aims to contribute significantly to end bear farming in Vietnam.
 The Sanctuary will boost government efforts to enforce the existing laws that prohibit the abuse of bears for bile extraction by providing a place for bears – whether confiscated or voluntarily given up by their owners – to find a haven where they will be cared for properly.

 Impressions from Vietnam: